OPEN · Q3 2026N 45°31′ · W 73°34′Vol. 01 — May 2026

 Most voice-AI products lead with the technology — model names, latency numbers, the word "agentic" somewhere above the fold.
 The audience for Vocalenda doesn't care.
 They care that Tuesday's missed call is now booked into next Wednesday at 2pm with a confirmation text already sent.

-We rewrote the entire positioning around the receptionist who never sleeps — a framing that lets the product compete with hiring decisions instead of with other AI tools.
+The entire positioning is built around the receptionist that doesn't just take a message, it books the appointment — a framing that lets the product compete with hiring decisions and answering services instead of with other AI tools.
 The visual language followed: confident, restrained, slightly old-fashioned in the way independent professionals are.

 § 03·Design